Functional Decor Makes Your Home Both Efficient and Attractive

 We all need places to put stuff.
 And not just stuff we like to see, but stuff we need and don’t necessarily want to see, too.
 That is where we learn to organize storage space.
 When you have the right storage containers, organizing things is a lot easier (and prettier).

-This six-inch square cork tray is a unique and handsome way to contain small things like keys or business cards.
+This square cork tray is a unique and handsome way to contain small things like keys or business cards.
 Portuguese cork is a beautiful, lightweight and natural material that complements a space with neutral colours and natural textures.

 These small peach fabric storage bins are great for hiding smaller items on shelves or tables.
 The rectangular one perfectly fits the above-mentioned unsightly cardboard tissue boxes.